cloudfoundry/community/toc/rfc/rfc-draft-domain-scoped-mtls-gorouter.md

 - **External routes**: Traffic leaves the VPC to reach the load balancer, adding latency and cost.
 GoRouter's client certificate settings are global—enabling strict mTLS for one domain affects all domains.
 - **C2C networking**: Requires [`network.write` scope](https://docs.cloudfoundry.org/devguide/deploy-apps/cf-networking.html#grant-permissions), which is not granted to space developers by default—operators must set [`enable_space_developer_self_service: true`](https://github.com/cloudfoundry/cf-networking-release/blob/develop/jobs/policy-server/spec).
 Also lacks load balancing, observability, and identity forwarding.

-This RFC addresses several use cases that require per-domain mTLS:
+This RFC addresses two use cases that require per-domain mTLS:

 1. **CF app-to-app routing**: Applications need authenticated internal communication where only CF apps can connect (via instance identity), traffic stays internal, the platform enforces which apps can call which routes, and standard GoRouter features work (load balancing, retries, observability).

 2. **External client certificates**: Some platforms need to validate client certificates from external systems (partner integrations, IoT devices) on specific domains without affecting other domains or requiring CF-specific identity handling.

-3. **Cross-CF federation**: Applications on one CF installation need to securely communicate with applications on another CF installation, each with its own CA and GUID namespace.

 **The gap**: GoRouter has no mechanism for requiring mTLS on specific domains while leaving others unaffected, and no way to enforce authorization rules at the route level based on caller identity.